My Uncle Willy’s TLDR: No boddah wid dat!

 As someone who works in the field of analytics, I’m very cognizant of how many ways seemingly plausible and logical information can be suspect.
 It really hit me this Spring when Mrs. Hanamoku and I thought of trying to grow moringa.
 We watched many Youtube videos and noticed that they all say the same thing.
 For example, moringa has 7x the vitamin C of oranges and it is 20% protein.
 I don’t know if that’s true, but it seems like they all just repeated the same thing they learned from the same place.

 Does the commonality of this information from dozens of sources make it true?
 For my case, it doesn’t really matter how much more vitamin C moringa has versus oranges.
-But this instance did remind me that the vast majority of content out there is just rubber-stamped from a single source that happened to earn enough traction to win the prize as “authoritative” in the search algorithms.
+But this instance did remind me that the vast majority of content out there is just rubber-stamped from a single source that happened to earn enough traction to win the prize as “authoritative” among the search algorithms.

 What we can do is forget about all that the information sewage out there and focus all of your energy on the present.
 That doesn’t mean just doing what you feel like doing.
 It means jumping into whatever particular instant of time and space that has been graciously presented to you.
 Spend 100% of your energy doing and 0% evading.